In an effort to teach my kids time management skills, this year my children are managing their own schedules.

-Don’t you want your kids to experiment with important life skills like self-management while you’re there to guide them through it?
+Don’t you want your kids to experiment with important life skills like time management while you’re there to guide them through it?
 I do.

-What better way to do that than to teach them how to create a realistic weekly rhythm?
+And what better time management activity for kids than to teach them how to create a realistic weekly rhythm and daily schedule?

-Why I Want My Kids to Learn About Scheduling
+Why I Want My Kids to Learn About Time Management

-2) I want my children to see how much free time they really do have, and how to best use that free time wisely (one of the enemy’s tactics to keep kids from experiencing true purpose is to keep kids distracted with meaningless activities).
+- I want my children to see how much free time they really do have, and how to best use that free time wisely (one of the enemy’s tactics to keep kids from experiencing true purpose is to keep kids distracted with meaningless activities).

-5) I want to show them that schedules serve us, not the other way around.
+- I want to show them that schedule and routines serve us, not the other way around.

 Man, I wish someone had taught me these things when I was kid!
 I had to figure out much of this on my own as an adult.